ttsiodras/MandelbrotInVHDL/README.md

 the excellent open-source GHDL simulator.
 I did this inside the [branch "GHDL simulation"](https://github.com/ttsiodras/MandelbrotInVHDL/tree/GHDL_simulation).

-Running
+Running...

-    make test
+    make simulation

-...from inside the "GHDL" folder, the code compares 89 outputs from the C version of the algorithm, with those from the HW version.
+...the testbench code inside `GHDL/tb/mandel_tb.vhdl` will compare 89 outputs from the C version of the algorithm, with those from the HW version.
-They match; and in addition, it reports:
+They will match; and in addition, it will report:

     tb/mandel_tb.vhdl:216:5:@644010ns:(assertion note): Successful end of test